GEO SEO vs Traditional SEO: What to Change for AI Visibility

 Simply put, if your content isn't built for LLMs, it may never be seen no matter how “optimized” it is by traditional standards.

-GEO vs Traditional SEO: Key Differences at a Glance
+GEO SEO vs Traditional SEO: Key Differences Compared

 Traditional SEO and GEO operate in two different ecosystems.
 One optimizes for rankings.
 The other optimizes for relevance within AI-generated answers.
 To adapt your strategy, you need to understand exactly where the lines diverge.